 - A key Bluetooth spec: aptX.
 If you do go wireless and opt for Bluetooth (no USB dongle needed), look for headsets that support Qualcomm’s aptX tech, a compression tech (codec) that’s been leveraged for decades in TV and movie voice-work, movie theater audio and thousands of radio stations.
 If you’ve heard Bluetooth audio in years past and hated it (it definitely was bad for a long time), give an aptX-enabled headset a listen.
 As long as the underlying hardware is good, you'll be pleasantly surprised by the sound output.

-2. Best Wireless Gaming Headset for Most: SteelSeries Arctis 7
+2. Best Wireless Gaming Headset: SteelSeries Arctis 7

 3. Best Budget Gaming Headset: Asus TUF Gaming H3